-Specialising in five key sectors – Aviation and Transport; Education, Science and Health; Lifestyle; Sport; and Workplace – Woods Bagots boasts a diverse portfolio with 140 years of design excellence.
+Woods Bagot boasts a diverse portfolio with 140 years of design excellence.
+Specialising in five key Architectural sectors – Aviation and Transport; Education, Science and Health; Lifestyle; Sport; and Workplace.

 HBO+EMTB is an established, regional design practice.
 Delivering sustainable, humanistic solutions that integrate commercial goals and social objectives.

 The HBO+EMTB practice offers multi-disciplinary expertise in architecture, interior design, workplace solutions, urban design, landscape design, heritage and planning.